Family Assistance

 - Parent(s) must sign Candlelighters’ New Family Form, provided by the social worker.

 In order to apply for Emergency Financial Assistance, contact your assigned social worker who can help walk you through the process.
-If you have not been assigned a social worker, please get in contact with Ruth or call 503-719-4244.
+If you have not been assigned a social worker, please get in contact with Nicole or call 503-719-4244.

 Family Spotlight